Will AI Replace Human Thinking? The Case for Writing and Coding Manually

 - Next up, Shopify after the announcement to go full AI?

 To be sure, in 2026, it got much better, but still, it’s still not determenistic, still hallucinate, still has no character.
 So use it with care.
+And opposite to tokenmaxxing, AI token efficiency will be a thing in the future, if not already now.

-See more at Addictive AI.
+See more at Limitations of LLMs and AI.

 # Others